rtbo/dopamine/client/SPEC.md

 ## Recipe file

 Each package is decribed by a recipe file, which is a Lua script named `dopamine.lua` located at the package root.
-The recipe file must assign global symbols such as `name`, or `version`.
 There can be 2 sorts of recipe:
 - A dependencies recipe.
     - This kind of recipe is used to install dependencies locally.
     - It is not meant to package a piece of software.
-    - Expresses dependencies through the `dependencies` field.
+    - Expresses dependencies through the `dependencies` global variable.
 - A package recipe.
     - Is a complete recipe that provide data and functions to build and package a piece of software.
     - It can express dependencies.
+    - Recipe is defined by returning a table with various fields
-    - Some fields are mandatory for the package to be published:
+    - Some fields are mandatory in the recipe table for the package to be published:
         - `name`
         - `version` (Semver compliant)
         - `license`
         - `build` function
         - TBD
+    - When a recipe function is executed, it receives the recipe table as first argument

 When a recipe function is executed, the current directory is always the package root directory.

 ### dop Lua library
 In order to help packaging, a `dop` Lua library is provided by the client.
-It must be imported explicitely like every other Lua library:
+It is implicitely imported and available in every recipe
 ```lua
 local dop = require('dop')
 ```